 - The articles & papers I've written (both technical and non-technical)

 - And, of course, my various pieces of software

 I'm a daily runner/swimmer and love the beach and the water.
 In recent years, I've taken up long-distance running on the beautiful Gold Coast beaches.
 After a lot of training, I successfully completed the Southern Cross 10k in 2009, the Gold Coast Half Marathon in 2010, and finally in 2011 the full Gold Coast Marathon.

-I also enjoy playing other sports including tennis, squash, basketball, baseball, sailing and (a long time ago) Australian Rules football.
-I love golf, even though it can be a frustrating game at times, and water skiing is a real passion of mine.
+I also enjoy playing other sports including tennis, squash and basketball.
+I love golf, even though it can be a frustrating game at times, and water skiing used to be a real passion of mine.

 I'm interested in aviation and aerospace, especially high-performance aircraft and space vehicles.
 I'd love to get my pilot and helicopter licenses one day, if I could ever arrange enough spare time.

-It's been great to watch progress in aerospace pick back up again in recent years with competitions like the X Prize, though it was sad to see the Australian Air Force finally retire the mighty F-111, an awesome plane with which my family has a special fondness and strong historical ties.
+It's been great to watch progress in aerospace pick back up again in recent years with competitions like the X Prize, though it was sad to see the retirement of the mighty F-111, an awesome plane with which my family has a special fondness and strong historical ties.
 We gave it a really good sendoff!

 Anything scientific or technical also interests me, especially physics, astronomy and genetics.
 I was a huge fan of Carl Sagan's COSMOS TV series as a child, and would love to do a similar series on computing technology one day – it's way more interesting than people think!
 Psychology also fascinates me, particularly the work on optimism and positive psychology.
 I'm an avid watcher of TED talks and think the world desperately needs more avenues like those to get good ideas out into the mainstream.
 Even in the Internet age, way too many good ideas are lost in today's society.